-Grief and Depression: Sorting Out the Differences
+Grief And Depression: Sorting Out The Differences

 When you lose someone you love, you grieve.
 It may feel like depression.
-After awhile, it may become depression.
+After a while, it may become depression.
 But the two can be complicated and the terms used interchangeably, when in fact they can be quite separate.
 Just because you grieve doesn’t necessarily mean you are depressed.
 Knowing the differences between the two can help.
 So can bereavement services in San Mateo and elsewhere.

 Grief and depression share many similar symptoms.
 That being said, it’s important to note that each one is a separate and distinct experience.
 It’s equally important to make this distinction because the treatment options are very different.
 If you suffer from depression, it can save your life to get a diagnosis and seek treatment.
 On the other hand, grief is a normal reaction to loss, something many people have to go through naturally to heal, points out Very Well Mind.

 How They Compare

 What makes it so confusing is that there are so many similarities between the two, such as:

 - Intense sadness